 4) wrap in a couple layers of newspaper, securing with sellotape.

-Apart from a disastrous flirt with leaky hose in Yorkshire (total waste of money, don’t be tempted), I had never used a watering system prior to living in Galicia.
-In Portugal we devised something along the same line as the canals in Galicia, but fed from a nearby spring.
-Here that has not been possible.
-The first summer we used our waste water and a watering can.
-There weren’t that many to do so this was adequate, but it was a job that seemingly took hours and of course involved a lot of walking up and down the terraces.
+Apart from a disastrous flirt with leaky hose in Yorkshire (total waste of money, don’t be tempted), I had never used a watering system, prior to when we lived in Galicia.
+After that, in Portugal, we devised something along the same line as the canal system we used there, but fed from a nearby spring.
+Here it has not been possible to either.
+And in our first summer we used our waste water and a watering can instead.
+At the time there weren’t that many plants so this was adequate, but it was still a job that seemingly took hours each day and of course involved a lot of walking up and down hill.
 Something better had to be organised eventually.
 You’d think by having our own borehole we’d have endless water.
-Wrong.
-First there is a limit to how much we can draw from it each year (about 120 m3).
-Then the pump has a finite life (2000 hrs), and at nearly a thousand euros to replace that’s a lot to find.
-Yet another puzzle for us to solve.
-The first idea was to bury 5 ltr water bottles, one next to each tree.
-There’s no problem getting the bottles, and pierced at the bottom with a pin they drain slowly enough to keep the plant alive whilst encouraging the roots to look for a better source, and thus only need to be refilled once or twice a week, but still hard work.
-What we settled on eventually was a compromise.
-Between saving water/ efficient use of time/ and cost.
-It’s a bought-in irrigation system, costs around 0.75 euros a plant (for the bits), delivers 260 ml of water per plant each day, and utilises gravity so no extra pump is required.
+Seemingly, but to me it seems wrong to use water of drinking quality when rainwater is usually sufficient.
+Also it would significantly shorten the life of the expensive pump.
+What we should of done was install rainwater harvesting, off the roof.
+Somehow that evaded us completely (we didn’t have any spare cash either) so mistakenly we came up with a system based on drip-feeding.
+It cost then around 0.75 euros a plant (for all the bits), delivered 260 ml of water per plant each day, and utilised gravity so no extra pump was required.
 Comprising: a main 40mm pipe, which runs from the top of the fenced-in area, following it round to the bottom, a distance of about 100 m.
 Off which are spurs at each terrace that run horizontally in 16mm pipe.
 And at approx 2 m intervals an even thinner pipe branching off, attached to a tiny stake, to water each plant.
-We run it just after sunset, for four minutes, giving them all night to take the water up.
+We ran it just after sunset, for four minutes, giving the plants all night to take the water up.
+This system was in use for three years then I decided to stop watering altogether, as it would prevent the plants from seeking the water table naturally.
+It was a scary decision but paid off.
+The infra-structure however can be re-utilised very easily to provide automatic watering should we in the future find the time to grow annual veg, once a rainwater storage system has been installed.

 No garden is complete without at least one hive, preferably two.
 And in spring there isn’t anything more wonderful than the sound of their loud humming as they visit the wild spanish lavender and st john’s wort that springs up everywhere.
 When we lived in Yorkshire we built three hives and homed several colonies, many from swarms, but did nothing more.
 Having settled in here, and totally replaced our need for sugar with honey, it was therefore time to learn more.
 And a hive with a colony was bought from a nearby bee-keeper.
 This turned out to be one of the big mistakes we’ve made, along with the decision to buy a brush-cutter, which eventually I had to sell as my back couldn’t take the strain.
 The bees here couldn’t be more different than the ones we had in the UK.
 They are much smaller and really aggressive, so much so that you can’t have a hive anywhere near where you might want to work/ be.
 The local beekeepers aren’t that much better either.
 We’ve had two come and visit, and they were both equally nasty, very bossy, and with no respect for the bees.
 The honey they took though tasted wonderful.
 And that has been it to date.
 We keep our distance.
 Until have a lot more tuition/ back-up (books are no good for this kind of thing).
 If you happen to be a nice friendly bee-keeper and would like to help please get in touch, we can even arrange for free accommodation in town, and the same goes for anyone who would like to come and help here for a couple of days or more.